npetrangelo/ultri-websites/platform.ultri.com/docs/developer/index.md

 * [Platform Prerequisites](/developer/prerequisites/)

-* An IDE, preferabbly VSCodium or VSCode.
+* An IDE, preferably VSCodium or VSCode.